ljankok/sys-mn-install/README.md

 ## Syscoin Interactive Install

-This is the Syscoin Interactive Masternode Install script.
+This is the Syscoin Interactive Guided Masternode Install script.

 This Masternode install script is based on the Bulwark masternode install script created by the Bulwark team.